pranit-kenjale/python-rest-api-builder-flask/README.md

 # Python REST API builder via flask.
-Create and build APIs to perform CRUD operations for a home automation scenario leveraging PYTHON and FLASK.
+Create and build APIs to perform CRUD operations for a home automation scenario leveraging PYTHON and FLASK in docker container(s).

 # Device Registry Service